 - Maintain a sideways tuck with your elbows.
 Reach your heels as you straighten your legs.

-- The Upward-Facing Dog Pose helps open up your chest cavity and collarbones and stimulate your abdominal as well as back muscles.
+- The upward-facing dog pose helps open up your chest cavity and collarbones and stimulates your abdominal as well as back muscles.

 - If doing it one at a time works better for you, flip the feet individually.